maxwell-hoff/maxwell-hoff.github.io/_posts/2019-03-25-be-your-own-designer.markdown

 # To Recap

-The New Distributed Workforce and the move toward remote work and business is opening up doors for entrepreneurs all over the world.
+The Remote Work Era and the move toward remote work and business is opening up doors for entrepreneurs all over the world.
 This shift in the workforce is particularly impactful for women and disenfranchised groups who historically have not had the capital necessary to start their own businesses.
 With the ability to start remote, online businesses, overhead costs are reduced dramatically, allowing entrepreneurs to start businesses on the side of their full-time jobs or simply get started without the need for tens or hundreds of thousands of dollars in start-up capital.

 Of course, every business needs to think about its brand, as this can make or break success.
 This is why these design tools and strategies are so powerful for new business owners who don’t need to pay thousands to get their project off on the right foot.
 When your business has grown, you should be ready to invest in a pro — if you’re looking for an agency to help, don’t hesitate to get in touch with my team at [Sea Foam Media & Tech](https://seafoam.media){:target="_blank"}.